 - It produces the most vibrant colour prints.

-- There is pretty much an endless choice when it comes to choosing ink colours and ink types (neons, metallics, glitters, puff and suede additives to name a few).
+- There is pretty much an endless choice when it comes to ink colours and ink types (neons, metallics, glitters, puff and suede additives to name just a few).

 - We can pantone match most colours.

-- It is the most effective way to print large orders.
+- It is the most effective way to print large volume orders.

-- It produces a very durable print, which in most cases should outlast the lifespan of the garment.
+- The print is very durable and in most cases it should outlast the life of the garment.